MetaMask/metamask-extension/docs/confirmation-refactoring/confirmation-state-management/README.md

     - `isNetworkBusy`
   - `minimumGasLimitDec` is a constant value 21000 should be removed from the context, this can be moved to constants file.
   - Create separate hook for transaction functions [here](https://github.com/MetaMask/metamask-extension/blob/develop/ui/hooks/gasFeeInput/useTransactionFunctions.js), this hook can consume GasFeeContext.
-  - Setters and manual update functions are only used by legacy gas component [edit-fas-fee-popover](https://github.com/MetaMask/metamask-extension/tree/develop/ui/components/app/edit-gas-popover).
-This component uses useFasFeeInputs hook.
-We need to create a smaller hook just for this component using above context and hooks.
+  - Setters and manual update functions are only used by legacy gas component [edit-gas-fee-popover](https://github.com/MetaMask/metamask-extension/tree/develop/ui/components/app/edit-gas-popover).
+This component uses useGasFeeInputs hook.
+We need to create a smaller hook just for this component using the above context and hooks.

 * [confirm-transaction-base.container.js](https://github.com/MetaMask/metamask-extension/blob/develop/ui/pages/confirm-transaction-base/confirm-transaction-base.container.js) and [confirm-transaction-base.component.js](https://github.com/MetaMask/metamask-extension/blob/develop/ui/pages/confirm-transaction-base/confirm-transaction-base.component.js) has a lot of code to derive values from state and selected transactions.
 This can be simplified by using hooks that will he created.
 * We will have a lot of hooks for transaction related fields, these can be grouped into same file / folder.